Lights, Camera, Action: Using Your Smartphones For Video

 Video is very much a staple of online content – and it’s easy to see why.
+So let’s give your video marketing a kick up the butt.

 Thanks to technology and consumer habits changing, it make sense to see a shift geared towards video and visual content.
 Video has the power to inform, educate and entertain in a direct, shorter format – unlike written blogs.
 In fact, the human brain processes visual images faster than text, so does using more video mean we are ‘dumbing down’ for our audience?